Is starting a SaaS company a sure-thing or a pipe dream?

 There are plenty of SaaS metrics that companies need to monitor, all of which can indicate whether or not your business is on the right track This includes:

-- ARPU (annual revenue per user, how much revenue you’re generating for each active customer)
+- ARPU (average revenue per user, how much revenue you’re generating for each active customer)

 - MRR (monthly recurring revenue, how much revenue your business is generating month-to-month)